lukewoodcock/rugbymatch/exercices/Ex1.md

 Copy the code describing the class [Player.java](./../src/main/java/com/paulienvanalst/rugbymatch/team/Player.java) and paste it to __replace__ the class declaration in the Kotlin file [Player.kt](../src/main/kotlin/com/paulienvanalst/rugbymatch/team/Player.kt)

-You will see an  IntelliJ pop-up, asking you if you want to convert you copied Java code into Kotlin, answer Yes and see what happens.
+You will see an  IntelliJ pop-up, asking you if you want to convert your copied Java code into Kotlin, answer Yes and see what happens.

 ### b - Refactor into awesome classes

 The code that IntelliJ converted is ok-ish.
 It compiles and it looks like Kotlin.
-But it still Kotlin code that is equivalent to Java code.
-Let's now make it some proper Kotlin code.
+But it is still Kotlin code that is equivalent to Java code.
+Let's now make it proper Kotlin code.

-The player class is just a simple PoJo for now : a part fro the `isStarting` function, it has getters, a `toString()`, `hashCode()` and `equals()` method.
+The player class is just a simple PoJo for now : a part from the `isStarting` function, it has getters, a `toString()`, `hashCode()` and `equals()` method.
 In Kotlin we can call that a data class.
 A data class will implicitly have getters for the members as they are public by default.
-It wil also have a `toString()`, `hashCode()`, and `equals()` method.
+It will also have a `toString()`, `hashCode()`, and `equals()` method.
 Additionally, as we embrace immutability, a data class will also have a `copy()` method.

-Add the keyword `data` before `class` and remove all the overriden functions.
+Add the keyword `data` before `class` and remove all the overridden functions.
 But leave the `isStarting` function.

 **Congratulations!
 You just needed two lines to create a proper class**